 ViC is developing a selection of tools to investigate values in software production.
 All tools are designed for both physical (e.g. face to face) and digital use.
 As we aim for a more scientific understanding of values (e.g. at a system, abstract and instantiation level), we need tools fit for the task; we argue that such tools should have the following caracteristics:

-- Be transparent – the design process must be clear, well motivated and described.
+- Transparency – the design process must be clear, motivated and described.

 There are three tools currently in development and being piloted (a values q-sort, a software personality star map and a software wallet – see figure above).
 Once we are happy with them, we will make them available for use / download.
 Let’s start with our first tool: the ViC Q-Sort.

 Further information and emerging results in our short paper “Measuring Values in SE” to be presented at ESEM2018 (Empirical Software Engineering and Measurements), Oulu, Finland, 11-12 October 2018.

 The Q-Sort is a well-established mixed method that involves asking participants to sort a series of statements onto a grid according to their level of agreement with, or preference for, each statement.
 The results of multiple Q-sorts can be statistically analysed.
 In addition, the Q-sort exercise is accompanied by a semi-structured interview, meaning that the method also yields qualitative data.